COMPS: Conceptual Minimal Pair Sentences for testing Robust Property Knowledge and its Inheritance in Pre-trained Language Models: Introduction

-In this work, we test \plms{} on their ability to capture properties of concepts and jointly demonstrate property inheritance.
-To this end, we present Conceptual Minimal Pair Sentences (\comps{}), a collection of English minimal pair sentences, where each pair attributes a property (\textit{can fly}) to two noun concepts: one which actually possesses the property (\textsc{robin}), and one which does not (\textsc{penguin}). \comps{} can be decomposed into two datasets that target different abilities in \plms{}: \compsbase{}, which tests \plms{}' ability to recall properties of real-world concepts in a minimal pair setting; and \compswugs{}, which we use to test models on their ability to demonstrate property inheritance.
-In order to be successful on \compsbase{}, models must consistently show greater association of properties to concepts that possess them as compared to concepts that do not.
-For example, a model should rate \cref{ex:acc} to be more acceptable than \cref{ex:unacc}.
+In this work, we cast further light on \plms{}' ability to robustly demonstrate knowledge about concepts and their properties.
+To this end, we introduce Conceptual Minimal Pair Sentences (\comps{}), a collection of English minimal pair sentences, where each pair attributes a property (\textit{can fly}) to two noun concepts: one which actually possesses the property (\textsc{robin}), and one which does not (\textsc{penguin}).
+Following standard practice in the minimal pairs evaluation paradigm \citep[etc.]{warstadt-etal-2020-blimp-benchmark}, we test whether \plms{} prefer sentence stimuli expressing correct property knowledge over those expressing incorrect ones. \comps{} can be decomposed into three subsets, each containing stimuli that progressively isolate deeper understanding of the task of attributing properties to concepts, by adding controls for more superficial heuristics.
+Our first subset---\compsbase{}---measures the extent to which \plms{} attribute properties to the right concepts, while varying the similarity of the positive (\textsc{robin}) and the negative concepts (\textsc{penguin} [high] vs. \textsc{table} [low]).
+This controls for {the possibility that models are relying on} coarse-grained concept distinctions. {For instance, in this setup} a model should prefer \cref{ex:acc} over both versions of \cref{ex:unacc}. \ex. \a.
+A \textbf{robin} can fly. \b. *A (\textbf{penguin/table}) can fly.

+Next, drawing on the phenomenon of property inheritance, the \compswugs{} set introduces a novel concept, \textsc{wug}, expressed as the subordinate of the positive and negative concepts from a subset of the \compsbase{} set, and tests the extent to which \plms{} successfully attribute it the given property when it is associated with the positive concept. {This increases the complexity of the reasoning task, as well as the distance between the associated concept (\textsc{robin}) and property (\textit{can fly}).
+These manipulations help to control for memorization of the literal phrases being tested, forcing models to judge properties for a novel concept that inherits the property from a known concept.} In this task, given that a model successfully prefers \cref{ex:acc} over \cref{ex:unacc}, it should also prefer \cref{ex:wugsacc} over \cref{ex:wugsunacc}: \ex. \a.
+A wug is a \textbf{robin}.
+Therefore, a wug can fly. \b. *A wug is a \textbf{penguin}.
+Therefore, a wug can fly.

+The final subset---\compswugsdist{}, combines the aforementioned controls by using negative concepts as distracting content and inserting them into the \compswugs{} stimuli.
+Specifically, we transform the stimuli of \compswugs{} by creating two subordinates for every minimal pair; one for the positive concept (\textsc{robin}, subordinate: \textsc{wug}) and the other for the negative concept (\textsc{penguin}, subordinate: \textsc{dax}), which acts as a distractor.
+This way, {we control for the possibility that models may be relying on simple word associations between content words---of which there are only two in the prior tests---by introducing additional, irrelevant but contentful words into the context.} Here, we consider models to be correct if they prefer \cref{ex:wugsdistacc} over \cref{ex:wugsdistunacc}, given that they prefer \cref{ex:acc} over \cref{ex:unacc}: